ipipos56/pmldl-movie-recommend/reports/final_report.md

 The training process involved loading the data, creating a Surprise Dataset, splitting it into training and test sets, and training the KNNBasic collaborative filtering model.
 The training parameters were set to default values for simplicity.

 ## Evaluation
-We evaluated the model using both the training set and a separate test set (`u1_test`).
+I evaluated the model using both the training set and a separate test set (`u1_test`).
 The evaluation metrics included Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE).

 ## Results
 The model achieved the following results: